 “You have no idea what hunger means,” he says.
 “The biggest punishment if you want to punish somebody: Don’t feed ’em.”

 He grabs the pants at either side of my waist and tugs.
 More chalk stitch marks moving down my hips.
 More pinning.

 “Auschwitz was nothing but killing.
 When people went in, the music was playing because people was screaming.
-You know, in the barracks the walls was thin and you could hear the screaming.
+You know, in the barracks the walls were thin and you could hear the screaming.
 So the music was playing so you couldn’t hear the voices.
-You saw in the chimneys not smoke, but flame—like they were shooting fire.
+You saw in the chimneys not smoke, but flame-like they were shooting fire.
 And a lot of times they was making—from the flesh of humans—soap.
 The called it reden Juden fat: RJF.
 From human flesh.
 When you went to take a shower they gave you something that looked like a rock.
 But it was made from humans.
 They’d shave off the hair to make mattresses.”